vmware/vic-product/installer/docs/SUPPORT.md

 ## General Support Information

 This information about the environment and events that occurred leading to the failure *should be included in every support request to assist in debugging*.

+_Basic Information_

+REQUIRED:

 - vCenter Server version:
 - Embedded or external PSC: